|

 may be different in other organizations.

-- The show season runs from November 1 of the previous year to October
+- The show season runs from November 15 of the previous

 - Any individual who has not competed in an open dressage test can elect